 Go through your refrigerator, freezer and pantry and cross off the ingredients you already have.
 Once you’ve gone through the whole list, use this as the basis for your grocery shopping list.

-As far as breakfast and lunch, it’s best to put those on autopilot for now.
-Plan for something easy like oatmeal or sandwiches and add those ingredients to your list.
+As for breakfast and lunch, it’s best to put those meals on autopilot for now: Plan for something easy like oatmeal or sandwiches and add those ingredients to your list.

-Make sure you buy everything on your shopping list so the ingredients are ready when it’s time to prepare your meals.
+Make sure you buy everything on your shopping list so the ingredients are on hand when it’s time to prepare your meals.

 If you’re worried about buying too much and wasting food, read “13 Easy Ways to Cut Food Waste and Save Money.”